SummaryRead the full fact sheet

 Other disorders that can cause amenorrhoea include:

-- polycystic ovarian syndrome – the ovaries develop clusters of ovarian follicles, or eggs, which look like small cysts.
+- – the ovaries develop clusters of ovarian follicles, or eggs, which look like small cysts.
 Symptoms include irregular periods and added hair growth.
 Women with polycystic ovarian syndrome are more at risk of amenorrhoea when they put on weight

 - hyperandrogenaemia – the body makes high levels of male sex hormones, which can affect the reproductive system.
 This can be caused by tumours of the ovary or adrenal gland, or certain conditions present at birth